WrestleMania X-Seven: Aftermath

-The following night on Raw, Austin and The Rock faced each other in a rematch held in a steel cage which Triple H entered the cage and teased a fight with Austin before turning on The Rock.
-For several minutes Austin, Triple H, and Vince McMahon triple-teamed the outnumbered Rock forging an alliance with Triple H and Austin called The Two-Man Power Trip.
-The Rock was written out of the WWF's storylines with McMahon giving him a suspension.
+The following night on Raw, Austin and The Rock faced each other in a rematch held inside a steel cage.
+Late in the match, Triple H entered the cage and teased a fight with his long-time rival Austin before turning on The Rock.
+For several minutes, Austin, Triple H, and Vince McMahon triple-teamed the outnumbered Rock, officially forging an alliance with Triple H and Austin called The Two-Man Power Trip.
+The Rock was subsequently written out of the WWF's storylines with McMahon giving him a suspension.
 This allowed The Rock time off to begin filming The Scorpion King.
-The Rock returned on the edition of July 30 of Raw and chose to fight for Team WWF over Team WCW/ECW.
+The Rock returned on the July 30 edition of Raw and chose to fight for Team WWF over Team WCW/ECW.
 Three weeks later at SummerSlam, The Rock won his first WCW Championship by defeating Booker T. The Rock and Austin would face each other again at WrestleMania XIX in a rematch with The Rock winning.

-Following The Rock's suspension, Triple H's feud with the Brothers of Destruction continued with Austin now on his side.
-On the edition of April 5, 2001, of SmackDown!, Triple H challenged Intercontinental Champion Chris Jericho for his title and after interference from Commissioner William Regal and his wife Stephanie McMahon-Helmsley defeated Jericho to win his third Intercontinental Championship.
-The feud with Undertaker and Kane was temporarily put on hold after Triple H and Austin entered a brief rivalry with the Hardy Boyz, which resulted in Jeff Hardy beating Triple H for the Intercontinental Championship the following week and Triple H promptly regaining the title the next Monday on Raw.
+Following The Rock's suspension, Triple H's feud with the Brothers of Destruction continued with Austin now by his side.
+On the April 5, 2001 edition of SmackDown!, Triple H challenged Intercontinental Champion Chris Jericho for his title.
+After interference from WWF Commissioner William Regal and his wife Stephanie McMahon-Helmsley, Triple H defeated Jericho to win his third Intercontinental Championship.
+The feud with Undertaker and Kane was temporarily put on hold after Triple H and Austin entered a brief rivalry with the Hardy Boyz, which resulted in Jeff Hardy beating Triple H for the Intercontinental Championship the following week on SmackDown!.
+Triple H promptly regained the title the next Monday on Raw.